roma-patel/notebook/text/posts/summers.md

 another ten-day long trip (i really think these should be made compulsory, everyone must experience the strangeness and wonderfulness and happiness of it all) and this time i know everyone i will be living with.

+meeting raj khot for the first time ever when vedang and i are reading on the train.

-jim corbett national park; i never saw a tiger, only endless tracks that mark its presence, but the place is wonderful.
+jim corbett national park; i never saw a tiger, only endless tracks that mark its presence, but the place is wonderful. vedang and i exhaustively explore the grounds.

 looking out over the valley from the top of the mountain.

 singing along the trails with Aish, walking along mountain paths.

+standing in the sunlight at the top of the hill, sonali and aish and i take endless pictures of everything around us.

+the exclusive scomm party that we go to. what unfolds is a night of drinking, dancing, and too much drama. sanch freezes, cries, we wake up and have to get to a hospital. sona and i help praj.. endlessly throw up in the tiny bathroom.

+deepam and the painting, and we'll remember this story for years.

+the endless balcony with vedang, the tiny room with the painting, the train stalls.

-early morning wildlife tour trip.
+early morning wildlife tour trips, late night safari rides.

 walking to the deserted lawn, being followed by strange people.